|

 Sometime in 1961, we were steaming along in company with the USS Rupertus

 DD851, somewhere near the Philippines.
+I have forgotten some

-I have forgotten some of the details, but I remember that a
+of the details, but I remember that a bunch of Stewards on the

-bunch of Stewards on the Rupertus got upset about their bad treatment
+Rupertus got upset about their bad treatment from the

-report that the ship was taken over on the voice radios in
+the ship was taken over on the voice radios in CIC.
+It was a

-CIC.
-It was a mutiny, and it lasted for 3 or 4 days to a
+mutiny, and it lasted for 3 or 4 days to a week.
+The Mason

-week.
-The Mason just followed the Rupertus around to see what would
+just followed the Rupertus around to see what would

 happen.
 Eventually, the ship's crew regained control,

-and the Rupertus and the Mason immediately steamed back to Yokosuka.
-On
+and the Rupertus and the Mason immediately steamed back to

-crewmembers for some details of what happened-- but I could never get any
+the Rupertus crewmembers for some details of what happened-- but I

-of them to talk.
-One radarman I knew said that he would tell me someday--
+could never get any of them to talk.
+One radarman I knew said that

-but that they had been sworn to secrecy and to talk would be a court
+he would tell me someday-- but that they had been sworn to secrecy and to

 I